LucernaSancta/advanced-snake/docs/textures/snakes.md

 # 🐍 Custom Snake Textures

 ## 📄 Where Textures Are Defined
-Snake textures are assigned in the player's `.yml` config file
+Snake textures are assigned in the player's `config.json` config file section

 👉 See [`players & multiplayer configs`](../players.md) for more